2017-Arizona-Opportunity-Hack/Team14/README.md

 ### Installing

-On macOS, install Python 3, then install flask using Terminal with the following command:
+On macOS or Linux systems, install Python 3, then install flask using Terminal with the following command:
 ```
 pip3 install flask
 ```